rayluo88/sklearn-demo/README.md

   - `distributed_training/` - Ray-based distributed model training examples
   - `large_datasets/` - Techniques for processing datasets that don't fit in memory
   - `parallel_computing/` - Parallel computing with Dask and Ray for ML workloads
+    - `dask_pipeline.py` - Example of parallel processing with Dask
+    - `ray_pipeline.py` - Example of hyperparameter tuning and batch inference with Ray (compatible with Ray 2.46.0)

 ## Getting Started